 Even those who aren’t compelled to add a dog to their family are usually unable to suppress a grin when they see a dog playing in the snow or acting guilty when caught investigating the trash.
 But dogs aren’t merely entertaining – there are actually several benefits of dog ownership.

-In fact, dogs not only improve our mental health, they improve our physical and social health too.
+In fact, dogs not only improve our mental health, but they also boost our physical and social health too.
 However, we’ll be concentrating on the mental and emotional benefits dogs provide today.

 Check out the psychological benefits of owning a dog below.
-You might be surprised at how many ways dogs can improve mental health, helping you to feel better and enjoy a positive outlook below.
+You might be surprised at how many ways dogs can improve mental health, helping you to feel better and enjoy a more positive outlook on life.